 Candidates must have passed the Physikum with a grade of 2.0 or better.

 The fellows will receive a monthly stipend of 1.000,-€.

 10 scholarships p.a. for translational oncology projects in our laboratories in Cologne and Bonn will be awarded.

-The Postgraduate Program is the center piece of the MSSO Cologne-Bonn.
+The Postgraduate Program is the center piece of the MSSO at all partner sites Aachen, Bonn, Cologne and Düsseldorf.
 This program is aimed at physicians and postgraduate natural scientists and is designed to provide juniors from both faculties with relevant and timely training to promote their career in the field of translational cancer research.

 The interdisciplinary program combines the focus areas of our partner sites, namely computational cancer- and immuno-genomics, as well as genotype-stratified drug development.
 MSSO postgraduates devote time to an extended period of intensive, independent research, as well as a focused training program, consisting of lectures, practical courses and workshops in related topics.
 Overcoming boundaries between disciplines, in order to achieve our goal of improved cancer therapy, is the hallmark of the MSSO postgraduate program.